-In practical terms, if such requirements are imposed under a direction from HM Treasury, a firm would not be expected to apply different enhanced ongoing monitoring from that carried out in accordance with the guidance given in Part I, section 5.7, unless specifically directed to.
+In practical terms, if such requirements are imposed under a direction from HM Treasury, a firm would not be expected to apply different enhanced ongoing monitoring from that carried out in accordance with

-Systematic repo orting CTA Sch 7, para 12(1) 5.36 A direction may require a firm to provide such information and documents as may be specified in the direction relating to transactions and business relationships with designated persons.
+Systematic rep orting CTA Sch 7, para 12(1) 5.36 A direction may require a firm to provide such information and documents as may be specified in the direction relating to transactions and business relationships with designated persons.
 CTA Sch 7, para 12(2) 5.37 A direction imposing such a requirement must specify how the direction is to be complied with, including (a) the person to whom the information and documents are to be provided, and (b) the period within which, or intervals at which, information and documents are to be provided.
 5.38 Transactions that are subject to a direction imposing systematic reporting are very likely to be prospective.
 Although it is possible that historic data may be requested, this would likely only result from a follow up to a previous systematic reporting order.